-We will be a harmonious, engaged and connected community that looks out for each other.
+To lead climate action and promote respectful connections between people and place, so we can enhance, protect and celebrate Woollahra's beauty, heritage and quality of life, for the enjoyment of all.
 We have a vision of a socially just, accessible and inclusive community, in which the human rights, sense of belonging, contributions, potential and diversity of all people - including those living with disability - are recognised, respected and celebrated with pride.
+This is the driving force behind the development of Council's Disability Inclusion Action Plan.